Program Review Findings and Recommendations

 Significant evolutionary activities are initiated as a result of programs reviews.
-In 2015, NASA proactively tasked the Earth Science Division (ESD) / Earth Science Data and Information Systems (ESDIS) Project to sponsor an independent, holistic review (with appropriate stakeholders, including ESD Research and Analysis, ESD Applications, ESDIS, Science community leaders, and Mission stakeholders, as well as a senior representative from NASA's Chief Information Officer (CIO) community to study potential efficiencies and enhanced capabilities from a variety of perspectives based on:
+In 2015, NASA proactively tasked the Earth Science Division (ESD) / Earth Science Data and Information Systems (ESDIS) Project to sponsor an independent, holistic review (with appropriate stakeholders, including ESD Reserach and Analysis, ESD Applications, ESDIS, Science community leaders, and Mission stakeholders, as well as a senior representative from the NASA Chief Information Officer community) to study potential efficiencies and enhanced capabilities from a variety of perspectives based on:

 - Science Discipline

-- Optimizing common data operation tasks across NASA's Distributed Active Archive Center (DAACs)
+- Optimizing common data operation tasks across Distributed Active Archive Centers (DAACs)